0x4D31/honeybits/README.md

 # honeybits
-A simple tool to create and place breadcrumbs, honeytoken/traps or as I call it "honeybits", to lead the attackers to your decoys/honeypots! #cyber_deception #honeytoken
+A simple tool to create breadcrumbs and honeytokens, to lead the attackers to your honeypots!
+The Windows version of this project: [honeybits-win](https://github.com/0x4D31/honeybits-win)
+_Author: Adel "0x4D31" Karimi._

+## Background

 The problem with the traditional implementation of honeypots in production environments is that the bad guys can ONLY discover the honeypots by network scanning which is noisy!
 The only exception I can think of is [Beeswarm](https://github.com/honeynet/beeswarm) (it intentionally leaks credentials in the network traffic and then looks for the unexpected reuse of these honey credentials).

-If you take a look at the [Mitre ATT&CK Matrix](https://attack.mitre.org/wiki/Main_Page), you will see that 'Network Service Scanning' is only one of the many different Post-breach activities of attackers.
-The more you plant false or misleading information in response to the post-compromise techniques (specially the techniques under ‘credential access’, ‘Discovery’, and ‘Lateral movement’ tactics in ATT&CK matrix), the greater the chance of catching the attackers.
+If you take a look at the [Mitre ATT&CK Matrix](https://attack.mitre.org/wiki/Main_Page), you will see that 'Network Service Scanning' is only one of the many different Post-breach activities of attackers. **The more you plant false or misleading information in response to the post-compromise techniques** (specially the techniques under ‘credential access’, ‘Discovery’, and ‘Lateral movement’ tactics in ATT&CK matrix), **the greater the chance of catching the attackers**.
 "Honeybits" helps you automate the creation of breadcrumbs/honeytokens on your production Servers and Workstations.
-These honeytokens or breadcrumbs can include:
+These honeytokens or breadcrumbs include:
 * Fake bash_history commands (such as ssh, ftp, rsync, scp, mysql, wget, awscli)
 * Fake AWS credentials and config files (you required to create fake AWS IAM users with no permissions and generate access keys for them)
 * Configuration, backup and connection files such as RDP and VPN